ctron/yew-oauth2/README.md

 OpenID Connect requires an additional dependency and can be enabled using the feature `openid`.

-Starting with version `0.6.0-alpha.1`, it is possible to use `openidconnect-rs` version 3, which is the first version supporting WebAssembly targets without patching.
-However, for the moment, only an alpha version of `openidconnect-rs` 3 is released.

 ## Examples

 A quick example how to use it (see below for more complete examples):